Publishers and societies take action against ResearchGate’s copyright infringements

 Unfortunately, however, ResearchGate’s primary service is taking high-quality content written and published by others and making as many as 7 million copyrighted articles – 40% of its total content – freely available via its for-profit platform.
 Online services like ResearchGate are constantly changing the content that is hosted on their sites.
 This does not alter the fact that ResearchGate acquires volumes of articles each month in violation of agreements between journals and authors and without making any contribution to the production or publication of the intellectual work it hosts.
 ResearchGate’s business model depends on the distribution of these in-copyright articles to generate traffic to its site, which is then commercialised through the sale of targeted advertising.
 ResearchGate often also substantively alters articles for the same purpose, and where corrections or retractions are issued, it fails to update articles accordingly on its site, undermining research integrity.

 Numerous attempts to agree with ResearchGate on amicable solutions, including signing up to the Voluntary Principles of Article Sharing on Scholarly Collaboration Networks and implementing a user-friendly technical solution, remained unsuccessful.
 Members of the Coalition for Responsible Sharing are therefore now resorting to formal means to alter ResearchGate’s damaging practices.
-The coalition members include the American Chemical Society, Brill, Elsevier, Wiley and Wolters Kluwer.
+The coalition members include the American Chemical Society, the American Medical Association, the American Physiological Society, Brill, Elsevier, Future Science Group, International Water Association (IWA), Portland Press (wholly-owned by the Biochemical Society), Wiley, Wolters Kluwer, and World Scientific Publishing.
 These organizations will begin to issue takedown notices to ResearchGate requesting that infringing content be removed from the site.
 Concurrently, The American Chemical Society and Elsevier are asking the courts to clarify ResearchGate’s copyright responsibility.

 The logical and practical solution publishers have offered ResearchGate consists of immediate and automatic processing of uploads, indicating whether an article can be shared publicly or privately.
 This simple system would then, where permissible, post the content widely or, where an article is subject to restrictions, make it available to its co-authors or other private research groups only.
 This would make sharing via its site seamless and easy for both researchers and for ResearchGate while bringing its site into compliance with copyright law.